 The most significant factor, however, is the speed of the vehicle.
-If the speed doubles from 25 km/h (15 mph) to 50 km/h (30 mph), for example, the kinetic energy is multiplied by four.
+If the speed doubles from 25 km/h to 50 km/h, for example, the kinetic energy is multiplied by four.

-Because the vehicle occupants in our example are not restrained by seat belts, in the case of a head-on collision all of their kinetic energy has to be absorbed at the point of impact \Rightarrow Fig. 8.
+Because the passengers in our example are not restrained by seat belts, in the case of a head-on collision all of their kinetic energy has to be absorbed at the point of impact $\Rightarrow$ fig. 8.

-Even at speeds of 30 km/h (20 mph) to 50 km/h (30 mph), the forces acting on bodies in a collision can easily exceed one tonne (1000 kg).
+Even at speeds of 30 km/h to 50 km/h, the forces acting on bodies in a collision can easily exceed one tonne (1000 kg).
 At greater speed these forces are even higher.

-Vehicle occupants not wearing seat belts are not "attached" to the vehicle.
+Passengers not wearing seat belts are not "attached" to the vehicle.
 In a head-on collision, they will move forward at the same speed their vehicle was travelling just before the impact.
 This example applies not only to head-on collisions, but to all accidents and collisions.